-- we will have multiple series of common stock with differing voting rights; - the authorized number of directors may be changed only by resolution of the board of directors; - any vacancies on the board of directors and any newly created directorships may only be filled by the affirmative vote of a majority of directors then in office, even if less than a quorum, provided that if a vacancy is created at any time by the death, disability, removal or resignation of any director nominated by KKR, the remaining directors shall, subject to their fiduciary duties under applicable law, cause the vacancy created thereby to be filled by a new director nominated by KKR; - our board of directors will be divided into three classes, each of which will stand for election once every three years; - for so long as there are at least two directors nominated by KKR on our board of directors, the presence of at least one KKR-nominated director shall be required to have a quorum for the transaction of business by the board of directors, subject to certain exceptions, including meetings of the Disinterested Majority to the extent that directors nominated by KKR are interested directors for the purpose of such meetings; - there will be no cumulative voting; - the board of directors may issue "blank check" preferred stock that our board of directors could use to implement a stockholder rights plan; - the board of directors may make, alter or repeal our bylaws; - the forum for certain litigation against us is restricted to Delaware; and - stockholders seeking to present proposals before a meeting of stockholders or to nominate candidates for election as directors at a meeting of stockholders must provide notice in writing in a timely manner, and also meet specific requirements as to the form and content of a stockholder's notice.
+- we have multiple series of common stock with differing voting rights; - the authorized number of directors may be changed only by resolution of the board of directors; - any vacancies on the board of directors and any newly created directorships may only be filled by the affirmative vote of a majority of directors then in office, even if less than a quorum, provided that if a vacancy is created at any time by the death, disability, removal or resignation of any director nominated by KKR, the vacancy shall be filled solely by, at KKR's option, KKR in a written instrument or a majority of the remaining directors in accordance with the stockholders' agreement; - our board of directors is divided into three classes, each of which will stand for election once every three years;

+- for so long as there are at least two directors nominated by KKR on our board of directors, the presence of at least one KKR-nominated director is required to have a quorum for the transaction of business by the board of directors, subject to certain exceptions, including meetings of a majority of disinterested directors to the extent that directors nominated by KKR are interested directors for the purpose of such meetings; - there is no cumulative voting; - the board of directors may issue "blank check" preferred stock that our board of directors could use to implement a stockholder rights plan; - the board of directors may make, alter or repeal our bylaws; - the forum for certain litigation against us is restricted to Delaware; and - stockholders seeking to present proposals before a meeting of stockholders or to nominate candidates for election as directors at a meeting of stockholders must provide notice in writing in a timely manner, and also meet specific requirements as to the form and content of a stockholder's notice.

-Additional provisions in our governing documents will become effective on such date when KKR and its affiliates and Mr. Shea, collectively, cease to beneficially own, directly or indirectly, 50% of the voting power of our capital stock, which, among other things, provide that:
+Additional provisions in our governing documents will become effective on such date when KKR, Mr. Shea and their respective affiliates collectively cease to beneficially own, directly or indirectly, more than 50% of the voting power of our capital stock, which, among other things, provide that:

-- stockholders may not call special meetings of stockholders or act by written consent; - so long as our board of directors remains classified, directors may only be removed from office for cause and with the affirmative vote of 66-2/3% of the voting power of our outstanding capital stock; and - amending certain provisions of our certificate of incorporation and bylaws and approving merger transactions will be subject to super-majority voting thresholds.
+- stockholders may not call special meetings of stockholders or act by written consent; - directors may only be removed from office with the affirmative vote of $66-^{2}/{3}\%$ of the voting power of our outstanding capital stock and, for so long as our board of directors remains classified, only for cause; and - amending certain provisions of our certificate of incorporation and bylaws will be subject to super-majority voting thresholds.